ankit-rathi/Data-AI-Visual-Notebook/A_Content_Prompt.md

 ---

-## 🔑 Official Recall Prompt (Locked)
+## 🔑 Official Recall Prompt

-To generate content using this template, you will say:
+To generate content using this template, the user will say:

 > **“Use the locked Data and AI content template.
 Topic: X. Next topic: Y.”**

-And I will:

-* Apply this template fully
-* Keep all three formats in sync
+This triggers:

-* Deliver everything in one response
+* Article + Visual Note + Shorts in one response
+* Full adherence to this template
-* Maintain book-level consistency across topics and chapters
+* Book-level consistency across chapters